 Our reputation and ability to acquire, retain and serve our customers depend upon the reliable uninterrupted performance of our sites and the underlying infrastructure of the internet, including availability of our own systems as well as fixed line and mobile communications networks operated by third parties over which we have no control.
-Interruptions in continuous operation of our sites may occur as a result of circumstances outside of our control, including fire, flood, power loss, telecommunications failure, acts of war, terrorism, natural disasters, computer disasters, physical or electronic break-ins, judicial injunctions, sabotage or similar events.
 Any interruptions in continuous operation of our sites may have a material adverse effect on our business and revenues.
 In particular, if such interruptions were to occur at a time when our sites are expected to receive heavy traffic, such as during Black Friday sales or other highly promoted sales events that significantly contribute to our annual GMV and net sales, the impact on our results of operations could be exacerbated.
 We are also dependent on the maintenance of reliable internet and communications networks with the sufficient speed, data capacity and security, as well as on the timely development of complementary products, to provide customers with reliable access to our sites.
 We also rely on third party email service providers, internet service providers, cloud computing service providers, and mobile networks to deliver our email and "push" communications to customers and our sites.
 We do not have control over these providers or networks.